electrikmilk/cherrilang.org/language/types.md

 @empty = nil
 ```

-You can use nil just ahout anywhere you need to cancel out an optional value.
+You can use `nil` just about anywhere you need to cancel out an optional value.

 However, if due to the value being optional it has a default, it will be set to its default, not empty.